-- □ Read the account of Jesus' baptism and temptation in Matthew 4. - There are many lessons to be learned from this account: the need for obedience, the need to know and hide God's Word in our hearts, the deity of Christ, the truth of the God-Man.
-However, this lesson will emphasize Christ's holiness and His qualifications to be our Savior. - □ Jesus was fully God, but also fully man.
-To live on earth is to be faced with temptation.
-Jesus was acquainted with temptation.
+- ☐ Read the account of Jesus' baptism and temptation in Matthew 4. - ☐ There are many lessons to be learned from this account: the need for obedience, the need to know and hide God's Word in our hearts, the deity of Christ, the truth of the God-Man.
+This lesson emphasizes Christ's holiness and His qualifications to be our Savior. - ☐ Jesus is fully God and fully man.
+As a man, Jesus was acquainted with temptation while on earth.
 Read Hebrews 4:14 and 15.
-How did Jesus respond to temptation? - Jesus' perfect record in saying "no" to Satan and temptation is a critical truth.
-Not only does this qualify Jesus to be our Savior, it also gives us assurance that our Savior can be trusted.
+How did Jesus respond to temptation? - ☐ Jesus' perfect record in saying "no" to Satan and temptation is an important truth.
+Jesus' perfection qualifies Him to be our Savior and gives us assurance Jesus is trustworthy.
 He will never stumble.
-And He understands and sympathizes with us when we face temptation.
+And He sympathizes with us when we face temptation.